williamlopes-dev/cloudwalk/README.md

     ---
     > The information flow could be explained with credit card data, like card holder name, card number, card verification code, expiratoin date, etc, encrypted and transitioned between bank accounts of the previows step.
     ---
-    > The role of the main players is guarantee the transactions occurred with safety between real people and companies, transfering money between bank accounts, and blocking any type of fraud/risk attempts.
+    > The role of the main players is to guarantee the safety of occurred transactions between real people and companies, transferring money between bank accounts, and blocking any type of fraud/risk attempts.

 2. Explain the difference between acquirer, sub-acquirer, and payment gateway, and how the flow explained in the previous question changes for these players.
-    > All of that could be explained with a step by step flow, like: 1) payment gateway: receives buyer and order informations and sends to 2) sub-acquirer: receives data and do some validations, like risk/fraud prevention, and sends to 3) acquirer: receives the transaction request and do some validations, like account balance, account status (blocked?), risk prevention, and approves or denies the transaction.
-If approved, the money will out from buyer bank account and get in to seller bank account, the money will pass by acquirer/sub-acquirer bank accounts too.
+    > All of that could be explained through a step by step flow, like: 1) payment gateway: receives buyer and order informations and sends to 2) sub-acquirer: receives data and do some validations, like risk/fraud prevention, and sends to 3) acquirer: receives the transaction request and make validations, like account balance, account status (blocked?), risk prevention, and approve it or denies the transaction.
+If approved, the money will be out from buyer bank account and will be in to seller bank account, the money will pass through acquirer/sub-acquirer bank accounts too.

 3. Explain what chargebacks are, how they differ from a cancellation and what is their connection with fraud in the acquiring world.
-    > Chargesbacks are disputes when customers does not receives they products and the seller company said that were sent.
-So they are in conflict, and the chargeback exists to solve this problem, where each side will send documents to prove your point of view.
+    > Chargebacks happens when customers do not receive their products and the seller company guarantee that the products were sent.
+So they are in conflict and the chargeback exists to solve this problem, where each side will send documents to prove their point of view.
     ---
-    > The difference between chargeback and cancellation is on "conflict" situation.
-Because in a charge cancellation, both side agree with terms, in a chargeback it's not true.
+    > The difference between chargeback and cancellation is the "conflict" situation.
+Because in a charge cancellation, both sides agree with terms, in a chargeback is the opposite, they disagree from each other.

 ### 2.2.
 Solve the problem
 A client sends you an email asking for a chargeback status.
 You check the system and see that we have received his defense documents and sent them to the issuer, but the issuer has not accepted our defense.
 They claim that the cardholder continued to affirm that she did not receive the product, and our documents were not sufficient to prove otherwise.